Seahawks officially announce signing of running back Chris Carson

-Chris Carson is again officially a Seahawks.
+Chris Carson is again officially a Seahawk.

 Eight days after it was first reported that Carson had agreed to a contract to stay with the team, the Seahawks officially announced it on Saturday.